I'm No Dummy

-I'm No Dummy is a 2009 documentary film about ventriloquism directed by Bryan W. Simon, produced by Marjorie Engesser through Montivagus Productions.
-It premiered at the 2009 Seattle International Film Festival before being released theatrically in the United States by Salient Media and NBCUniversal in 2010.
+I'm No Dummy is a 2009 documentary film about ventriloquism directed by Bryan W. Simon and produced by Marjorie Engesser through Montivagus Productions.
+It premiered at the 2009 Seattle International Film Festival before being released to the United States by Salient Media and NBCUniversal in 2010.

-A Two Disc Limited Edition I’M NO DUMMY was released on September 18, 2015, by Pop Twist Entertainment and MVD.
+A Two-Disc Limited Edition of I'm No Dummy was released on September 18, 2015 by Pop Twist Entertainment and MVD.
 It was subsequently released in Germany, Great Britain, France and Spain on August 22, 2016.

-The comic documentary examines and deconstructs this now obscure art form through clips, photos and interviews with many of the greatest “vents” from today and yesterday as well as their puppets.
-The idea came to Simon while on a bike ride in Los Angeles, as he kicked around ideas for a new project and decided to focus on a documentary about something he loved as a child.
+The comic documentary examines and deconstructs the art form of ventriloquism through clips, photos and interviews with many of the greatest “vents” or ventriloquists and their puppets throughout different eras.
+The idea came to Simon while on a bike ride in Los Angeles; he was considering alternative ideas for a new project and decided to focus on a documentary about something he loved as a child.
 The film stars Jeff Dunham, Jay Johnson and Lynn Trefzger and features Kelly Asbury, Tom Ladshaw, Jimmy Nelson and Willie Tyler.
-Archival footage of Edgar Bergen, Paul Winchell and Senor Wences is also included in the feature.
+Archival footage of Edgar Bergen, Paul Winchell and Señor Wences is also included in the feature.